sfu-discourse-lab/MDA-OnlineComments/README.md

 This publication focuses on the question of whether online news comments are like face-to-face conversation or not.
 It is a widespread view that online comments are like "dialogue", with comments often being referred to as "conversations".
 These assumptions, however, lack empirical back-up.
 In order to answer this question, register-relevant properties of online news comments are systematically explored using multi-dimensional analysis (MDA) techniques.
 Specifically, MDA is used to establish what online comments are like by describing their linguistic features and comparing them to traditional registers (e.g. face-to-face conversation, academic writing).

-The dataset published in this repository is based on comments and opinion articles of the Simon Fraser University opinion and comments corpus (SOCC, https://github.com/sfu-discourse-lab/SOCC) as well as the Canadian component of the International Corpus of English (ICE, http://ice-corpora.net/ice/).
+The dataset published in this repository is based on comments and opinion articles of the *Simon Fraser University opinion and comments corpus* (SOCC, https://github.com/sfu-discourse-lab/SOCC) as well as the Canadian component of the *International Corpus of English* (ICE, http://ice-corpora.net/ice/).
+The original corpus data was annotated with parts-of-speech tags using the *Multidimensional Ananylsis Tagger* (MAT, ) and tags were retrieved with a custom-made python script (available from https://github.com/sfu-discourse-lab/MDA_project).
 A detailed description of the data (henceforth called SOCC-ICE dataset) and statistical procedure, i.e. factor analysis, can be found in the related publication.

 ### Overview and description of the files (in alphabetical order):